ndcharles/ndcharles.github.io/_posts/problem-solving-approach-mckinsey-framework.md

 By combining a cool head with a warm heart, we can make rational and compassionate decisions.
 We can approach problems with a clear and focused mind, while also being sensitive to the emotions and needs of others.

 - The McKinsey Problem Solving Framework
-The McKinsey's Problem Solving Framework is often used in business and consulting settings and is particularly effective for analyzing data and developing data-driven and evidence-based solutions.
-The framework requires that we answer the following 6 questions:
+The McKinsey Problem-Solving Framework is a widely recognized tool used by the management consulting firm McKinsey & Company to analyze and solve complex business problems.
+The framework consists of six components and is particularly effective for analyzing data and developing data-driven and evidence-based solutions.
+It consists of seven interrelated components that collectively influence an organization's effectiveness.
+These components are:

 - What is the problem?
 - Where and when does the problem occur?